FAQ

 An alternative to pots and liners is to use aquatic planting bags or planting socks – these are flexible, permeable, fine-mesh bags, generally made out of woven plastic, which will not leach soil out and which can be fitted into awkward, uneven, or shallow places and rolled down to reduce size.
 They do restrict roots but less than solid pots do, because of their permeability.
 Another alternative is to shape your own planting bags out of hessian squares.
 These are fully bio-degradable, but this also means that they will eventually disintegrate in the pond, probably before the plant needs re-potting.
 Finally, for ponds without shelves you can buy overhanging mats - mats of woven plastic or hessian which are pegged to the bank of the pond and hang down into it.
 Marginal plants, with soil, are placed in pockets in the mat.

 Soil: Pot the plant in a heavy, loamy soil.
-This is a soil which is composed of sand, silt and clay, rather than being a peat-based soil (which will tend to float and is not nourishing enough for water plants in the long term).
+This is a soil which is composed of sand, silt, and clay, rather than being a peat-based soil (which will tend to float and is not nourishing enough for water plants in the long term).
 Soils like this will usually look brown rather than black.
-If you are potting waterlilies or deep-water plants such as Orontiums, these like an even heavier soil, such as a heavy clay with around 30% clay content.
+If you are potting waterlilies or deep-water plants such as Orontiums or Butomus, these like an even heavier soil, such as a heavy clay with around 30% clay content.
 Special aquatic soil is available in most garden centres and this is a good compromise for all pond plants.
 Alternatively, normal garden soil from somewhere like a flowerbed, that has been raked or sieved to make it workable, can be used.
 Do not use standard potting compost or any garden soil that has recently been fertilised, as this can cause excessive algae and/or green water in the pond.

 Fertiliser: It is best to use special slow-release aquatic plant fertiliser, as standard plant fertilisers will quickly dissolve and leach out into pond water.
 There are no hard-and-fast rules about fertilising pond plants, as it depends on the type of plant and on the soil used.
 As a guide, if potting a plant in fresh shop-bought aquatic soil and a nice large pot, it will not usually need added fertiliser.
 If potting it in poor, sandy soil or a pot that's on the small side, consider adding fertiliser, especially if it is a heavy-feeding plant such as a waterlily.